Journeys of Black Mathematicians: A Documentary Project by George Csicsery

 Interviewing Virginia Newell in 2020

-Production So Far
+Production

-The second remote interview was conducted in March 2021, with Dr. Evelyn Granville, at her home in Washington, D.C.
-An interview with Dr. Emille Lawrence, chair of mathematics at the University of San Francisco, was conducted live at her home in San Francisco in April 2021.
+The second remote interview was conducted in March 2021 with Dr. Evelyn Granville at her home in Washington, DC.
+An interview with Dr. Emille D. Lawrence, chair of mathematics at the University of San Francisco, was conducted live at her home in San Francisco in April 2021.
 Two subsequent shoots with Dr. Lawrence took place in San Francisco and Alameda.
 Professor Edray Goins was interviewed at his office at Pomona College in Claremont in June 2021.
-In October, an 8-day shoot at the Historically Black Colleges and Universities (HBCUs) in the Atlanta area allowed us to interview ten people and film on the grounds of Spelman and Morehouse colleges.
+In an eight-day shoot in October 2021 in the Atlanta area, we were able to interview 10 people and film on the grounds of two HBCUs, Spelman and Morehouse.
 A November 2021 interview with Dr. Omayra Ortega of Sonoma State University was shot at MSRI in Berkeley.

 Personnel

-How Subjects Are Chosen
+How Subjects Were Chosen

-The project actively began in 2020 with producer Csicsery interviewing/videotaping the following mathematicians and students through July 2023:
+The project actively began in 2020 with producer Csicsery interviewing/videotaping the following mathematicians and students through July 2024:

 There are scores of individuals who qualify and have been considered for participation.
 However, there is a limit to the number of participants who can be selected.
-For those not selected, AGAAM and Zala Films/MSRI offer their profound apology in advance.
+For those not selected, AGAAM and Zala Films/SLMath offer their profound apology in advance.

 About the Filmmaker